 What your Solar Panels Can Endure?

-You need to understand what your solar panels can endure because it helps in knowing the sort of protection they need.
+You need to understand what your solar panels can endure because it helps you know the sort of protection they need.
 Manufacturers of solar panels often include resistance to offer protection against elements such as rainfall, snow, and even hail.
 This is because solar panels are left directly exposed to these weather conditions.
-However, you need to understand that these resistances are, somewhat, specific in the sense that they may no longer be effective in the presence of very adverse weather conditions.
+However, you need to understand that these resistances are somewhat specific because they may no longer be effective in the presence of very adverse weather conditions.
 Hence, understanding the extent to which the resistance can protect your solar panels affords you the chance to prepare ahead.

 Generally, most solar panels can withstand up to 25mm of hail, dropping at a speed of fifty miles per hour.
-Therefore, you might not really be needing extra protection if you stay in locations with this range of hailfall.
+Therefore, you might not need extra protection if you stay in locations with this range of hailfall.

 Staying Informed About the Weather

-Staying current with the weather forecast, in locations prone to heavy hailfall, will help you make adequate preparation needed to ensure your solar panels are well-protected.
-Although, it is ideal to make these preparations if you know the hailfall in your area exceeds the general 25mm that most solar panels can bear.
-However, knowing forecasts helps you to anticipate the level of preventive measures you should take.
-It helps you understand whether to get the solar panel a great cover or to uninstall, especially if the forecast predicts a terribly heavy hailfall.
+Staying current with the weather forecast in locations prone to heavy hailfall will help you make adequate preparation needed to ensure your solar panels are well-protected.
+Although, it is ideal for making these preparations if you know the hailfall in your area exceeds the general 25mm that most solar panels can bear.
+However, knowing forecasts helps you anticipate the level of preventive measures you should take.
+It lets you understand whether to get the solar panel a great cover or uninstall, especially if the forecast predicts an unusually heavy hailfall.

-Hail isn't the only thing you need to watch out for, as far as your solar panel is concerned.
-Very heavy rainfall and wind may also dislodge and damage your solar panel, and saturate them with so much water than their waterproof resistance or wind rating can bear.
+Hail isn’t the only thing you need to watch out for as far as your solar panel is concerned.
+Massive rainfall and wind may also dislodge and damage your solar panel and saturate them with so much water that their waterproof resistance or wind rating can bear.
 Thankfully, most high-quality solar panels come in an aluminum frame and glass casing to provide sufficient support against harsh weather.

-For locations with a more terrible hailstorm, you may opt for creating some sort of barrier, over your solar panel, using mesh stainless steel.
-This is most ideal for solar panels constructed separately on a pole as against those installed on roofs.
-All you have to do is to create a frame, perhaps using aluminum, in desired length and shape as the installation of your panels may require.
+You may create some barrier over your solar panel using mesh stainless steel for locations with a more terrible hailstorm.
+This is ideal for solar panels constructed separately on a pole against those installed on roofs.
+All you have to do is create a frame, perhaps using aluminum, in the desired length and shape as the installation of your panels may require.
 Then spread one-inch mesh over the frame.
-It is almost impossible for hails to pass through a mesh with an inch opening without having its impact reduced as soon as it hits the mesh.
+It is almost impossible for hail to pass through a mesh with an inch opening without reducing its impact as soon as it hits the mesh.

-This barrier should be installed at least five feet over your solar installation and you will hardly experience any form of damage after a hailstorm.
-You may construct in such a way that the aluminum and stainless steel mesh is removable after the hail season.
-As for whether the mesh would reduce direct sunlight, yes it will but it will only rob your solar panels of approximately twelve percent of direct sunlight which is quite a reasonable price to pay for protection.
+This barrier should be installed at least five feet over your solar installation, and you will hardly experience any form of damage after a hailstorm.
+You may construct so that the aluminum and stainless steel mesh is removable after the hail season.
+As for whether the mesh would reduce direct sunlight, yes, it will, but it will only rob your solar panels of approximately twelve percent of direct sunlight, which is quite a reasonable price to pay for protection.